14 Low-Sugar Snack Ideas to Stock Up OnArticle posted in: Nutrition

 Sometimes you just need a snack—something to enjoy while watching your favorite show or something to nibble on while you do an at-home activity like a puzzle or DIY pedicure.
 So often, however, snacks can be high in sugar and unwanted carbs.
-That’s why we put together this list of over a dozen easy, low-carb and low-sugar snack ideas for your South Beach Diet weight loss plan!
+That’s why we put together this list of over a dozen easy, low-carb and low-sugar snack ideas for your weight loss plan!
 With so many delicious options to stock up on, you’re sure to find a few new favorites.

 1. Small but Mighty: Seeds